Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 - Initialize some test content in your sandbox to test retrieving data

-- Code how the content will be displayed in your local website development environment, this must be connected to pull content from your sandbox
+- Code how the content will be displayed in your local website deployment, this must be connected to pull content from your sandbox

 - Test your code/output

-- Review changes on a dedicated dev website environment (a deployed version of your local codebase)
+- Review changes on a dedicated dev website deployment (a deployed version of your local codebase)

 - Synchronize (manually) any changes you have made to your content models from your sandbox to your production CMS instance